ScooterCoinWallet/wallet-pos/doc/README.md

-Litecoin-PoS Core
+Scootercoin Core
 =============

 Setup
 ---------------------
-Litecoin-PoS Core is the original Litecoin-PoS client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoin-PoS transactions, which requires a few hundred gigabytes of disk space.
+Scootercoin Core is the original Scootercoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Scootercoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin-PoS Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Scootercoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoin-PoS Core on your native platform.
+The following are some helpful notes on how to run Scootercoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/litecoin-pos-qt` (GUI) or
+- `bin/scootercoin-qt` (GUI) or
-- `bin/litecoin-posd` (headless)
+- `bin/scootercoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run litecoin-pos-qt.exe.
+Unpack the files into a directory, and then run scootercoin-qt.exe.

 ### macOS

-Drag Litecoin-PoS Core to your applications folder, and then run Litecoin-PoS Core.
+Drag Scootercoin Core to your applications folder, and then run Scootercoin Core.

 ### Need Help?

-* See the documentation at the [Litecoin-PoS Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Scootercoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
 * Ask for help on [#bitcoin](https://webchat.freenode.net/#bitcoin) on Freenode.
 If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#bitcoin).
 * Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Litecoin-PoS Core on your native platform.
+The following are developer notes on how to build Scootercoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)